OpenF2/F2/docs/src/f2js-sdk.md

 <span class="label label-info">Note</span> GitHub is [not a CDN](http://stackoverflow.com/questions/5502540/should-github-be-used-as-a-cdn-for-javascript-libraries).

+A download ([zip](https://github.com/OpenF2/F2/zipball/master)) of the current version ({{version}}) of F2 is always available along with [tags of previous releases](https://github.com/OpenF2/F2/tags).

-### Deprecated Features or APIs
+### Deprecated Features

+There is a page on the wiki [tracking deprecated features in F2](https://github.com/OpenF2/F2/wiki/F2.js-Deprecated) and, starting with version 1.2, three `ContainerConfig` properties have been retired.
 As F2 features and/or F2.js APIs are deprecated, advance notice will be provided on any or all of the F2 [communication channels](https://github.com/OpenF2/F2/blob/master/CONTRIBUTING.md#keep-in-touch).
 In addition, backward compatibility will be maintained for at least one minor version of F2.
 For example, if `Feature X` is deprecated in `1.0`, backward compatibility will be maintained until at least version `1.1`.
 F2 documentation will be updated accordingly to reflect any changes, and the conversation behind deprecated features will be publicly [available on GitHub](https://github.com/OpenF2/F2/issues).

+### Third Party Libraries

+F2 uses third party libraries inside F2.js (see [Framework: Choices](http://docs.openf2.org/#choices)).
+These open-source libraries are all on different release schedules and when an update (or important security patch) is made available, the F2 team will take action to ensure F2.js uses the latest, most stable and most secure version of the third party software.
+These updates to F2 will be made through the normal release process on GitHub and comments will be open.

 ## Forum